How It Should Have Ended: Super Café / The Villain Pub

-There are numerous running gags in the Super Cafe segments, the most notable being in which Batman always explains his various accomplishments and abilities or finds some kind of excuse to say his catchphrase "Because I'm Batman!", much to Superman's irritation.
-In the Suicide Squad HISHE, Batman discovers the Villain Pub and in the Villain Pub's episode "Boss Battle", goes to confront the villains congregating there, nearly successfully, only to be tempted by Emperor Palpatine by his weakness – the ladies.
+There are numerous running gags in the Super Café segments, the most notable being in which Batman always explains his various accomplishments and abilities or finds some kind of excuse to say his catchphrase "Because I'm Batman!", much to Superman's irritation.
+In the HISHE episode for Suicide Squad, Batman discovers the Villain Pub and in The Villain Pub's episode "The Boss Battle", goes to confront the villains congregating there, nearly successfully, only to be tempted by Emperor Palpatine by his weakness – the ladies.
 It is then that Harley Quinn, who had used her vexing charms to be allowed back into the pub, knocks out Batman from behind.
 Batman is then taken into the cellar to be fed to the shark Jaws, who is comically depicted as talking in a high-pitched voice, chained up and stripped of his equipment.
-He barely escapes after being rescued by Dr. Strange, a fact that is reiterated in the Doctor Strange HISHE (which also cryptically contained a spoiler for the Avengers: Infinity War trailer).
-Later, in the Guardians of the Galaxy Vol. 2 HISHE, things begin to take a turn for the dire when Ayesha, disgusted by heroes congregating in a cafe to meet, decides to punish superheroes whom she blames for her failure by destroying their cafe and unleashes her superweapon Martha (a parody of Adam Warlock, who was teased in the actual end-credits scene of Guardians of the Galaxy Vol. 2, and deliberately named to taunt both Batman and Superman for their mothers having the same name).
-The arrival of Martha to decimate the cafe is foreshadowed in further videos like the Wonder Woman, Spider-Man: Homecoming and Thor: Ragnarok HISHE videos.
-At last, in the Justice League HISHE video, Martha (voiced by James Rallison) arrives and succeeds in his primary objective of destroying the cafe but upon facing the Justice League, joined by Green Lantern, who comically resembles Steve Trevor, gets his neck snapped by Superman, much to the irritation of Batman, who had wanted to take down Martha through his own plan.
-The cafe is later rebuilt by Black Panther in the Black Panther HISHE video.
+He barely escapes after being rescued by Dr. Strange, a fact that is reiterated in the HISHE episode for Doctor Strange (which also cryptically contained a spoiler for the Avengers: Infinity War trailer).
+Later, in the HISHE episode for Guardians of the Galaxy Vol. 2, things begin to take a turn for the dire when Ayesha, disgusted by heroes congregating in a café to meet, decides to punish superheroes whom she blames for her failure by destroying their café and unleashes her superweapon Martha (a parody of Adam Warlock, who was teased in the actual end-credits scene of Guardians of the Galaxy Vol. 2, and deliberately named to taunt both Batman and Superman for their mothers having the same name).
+The arrival of Martha to decimate the café is foreshadowed in further videos like the HISHE episodes for Wonder Woman, Spider-Man: Homecoming and Thor: Ragnarok.
+At last, in the HISHE episode for Justice League, Martha (voiced by James Rallison) arrives and succeeds in his primary objective of destroying the café but upon facing the Justice League, joined by Green Lantern, who comically resembles Steve Trevor, gets his neck snapped by Superman, much to the irritation of Batman, who had wanted to take down Martha through his own plan.
+The café is later rebuilt by Black Panther in the HISHE episode for Black Panther.

-In the HISHE video for Deadpool, Deadpool gets himself bounced from both the Super Cafe and the Villain Pub.
-He gets bounced from the Super Cafe because he likes killing enemies like a villain, and from the Villain Pub because he is not evil enough to be allowed there.
-Deadpool can't even swear at the Pub, with his attempts being given bleep censors.
+In the HISHE episode for Deadpool, Deadpool gets himself bounced from both the Super Café and the Villain Pub.
+He gets bounced from the Super Café because he likes killing enemies like a villain, and from the Villain Pub because he is not evil enough to be allowed there.
+Deadpool cannot even swear at the pub, with his attempts being given bleep censors.

-Super Cafe episodes
+Super Café episodes

+Stand-alone episodes of Super Café separate from the Super Café segments of How It Should Have Ended (HISHE) episodes.

 Note: Each episode features Superman and Batman.

-Villain Pub episodes
+The Villain Pub episodes

 Note: Each episode features patrons the Joker, Loki, General Zod, Lord Voldemort and bartender Palpatine.
-Some times janitor Thanos and Khan make an appearance in some episodes.
+Some times janitor Thanos and Khan Noonien Singh make an appearance in some episodes.